hraschan/flutter_sensor_library/README.md

 NOTE: the first time requesting temporary full accuracy access it might take several seconds for the pop-up to show.
 This is due to the fact that iOS is determining the exact user location which may take several seconds.
 Unfortunately this is out of our hands.

+# Interpreted Sensor-Data

-## Usage
+## Position

-Then you can use it in your dart-Files by importing and initializing it - for example in your initState() lifecycle method:
+You can use it in your dart-Files by importing and initializing it - for example in your initState() lifecycle method:
 ```dart
 // Import
 import 'package:sensor_library/models/value_interpret/position.dart';